 Typically, our production and intermediate-term loan portfolio exhibits some seasonality relating to patterns of operating loans made to crop producers.
 These loans are normally at their lowest levels following the harvest and then increase in the spring and throughout the rest of the year as borrowers fund operating needs.
-Borrower tax planning strategies resulted in an increase of production and intermediate-term loans at the end of the year, generally followed by sharp pay-downs the following year.
-While the seasonality is a recurring item, in the final months of 2021 we saw substantial utilization of operating loans, above that of prior years, as borrowers utilized these lines of credit to make seasonal purchases, rather than expending working capital.
+Borrower tax planning strategies resulted in an increase of production and intermediate-term loans at the end of the year, which are generally followed by sharp pay-downs the following year.